nandana-nr/nandana-nr/README.md

 🤝 Hello!
 Welcome to my GitHub Profile.

 👨‍🎓 I'm a Second Year student pursuing BTech in Electronics and Computer Science with a Minor in Robotics and Automation.

 🌱 I’m currently learning Web Development !

--Feel free to connect with me on LinkedIn!
+Feel free to connect with me on LinkedIn!
 ✨✨✨

 <!---